micmalti/osm-tools/README.md

 # osm-tools
-Scripts written in Python to simplify data extraction from OpenStreetMap
+Scripts which use the Overpass API to simplify data extraction from OpenStreetMap